 Pension Administration offers information sessions to potential and current members of the McGill University Pension Plan as follows:

-- General Information Session: intended for members of the McGill University Pension Plan as well as newly hired employees contemplating joining the Plan who need answers to the following questions, such as:
+Intended for members of the McGill University Pension Plan and newly hired employees contemplating joining the Plan.
+Topics will include:

 - Should I join?